-The Club is keen to promote safe flying and to minimise the bitter disappointments which can result from mishaps during the early months of learning to fly.
-For this reason the Club operates a training scheme which is designed to bring the novice flyer to a state of competence.
+The Club is keen to promote safe flying and to minimise disappointments resulting from mishaps during the process of learning to fly.
+The Club operates a training scheme designed to bring the novice flyer to a state of competence.

 The Club allocates an experienced tutor who will take the new pilot through everything that is needed including: